alepechen/gray-tc-problem/README.md

 - Each appointment has a `technique` describing the treatment.
 - A **cluster** definition may include multiple techniques that share the same setup procedure.
+- We have provided sample data and type definitions for you.
+Feel free to adapt them to your needs.

 ## Deliverables